The best Australian movies now streaming on Netflix

 Australia has a long and storied cinematic heritage.
 We made the first feature film with 1906’s The Story of the Kelly Gang, and ever since we’ve been kicking filmic goals.
-Netflix has a crop of essential films by bold and visionary Australian filmmakers; here are the 25 best.
+Netflix has a crop of essential films by bold and visionary Australian filmmakers; here are some of the best.

 Watch on Netflix